OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 ## Combining the sentiment curves

-In Fig. 5 we observed that there are specific peaks in thesentiment curves that do not dissapear when the certainty threshold is increased.
+In Fig. 5 we observed that there are specific peaks in the sentiment curves that do not disappear when the certainty threshold is increased.
 For example, at August 6th, there is a small consistent bump for all thresholds, intuitively, this should mean that this bump may be more important than other signals.
 These are the signals that we want to extract from the data.
 However, the curves for different $$T$$ values have vastly different scales,